mhkeller/joiner/README.md

 		-l DATASET_B_KEY
 		-f (json|geojson) # defaults to `json`
 		-p NESTED_PATH_ID
-		-o OUT_FILE_PATH
-		-d (summary|full) # defaults to `summary`
+		-o OUT_FILE_PATH # Where to save the file, will write intermediate directories if they don't exist -d (summary|full) # defaults to `summary`
 ````

 The first four parameters, `-a`, `-k`, `-b` and `-l` are required.

-If you specify an output file, it will write the join report to the same directory.
-For example, `-o path/to/output.csv` will also write `-o path/to/output-report.json`
+If you specify an output file, it will write the join result to the specified path and the report to the same directory, creating directories if they don't already exist.
+For example, `-o path/to/output.csv` will also write `-o path/to/output-report.json`.

 `-f` defaults to `json`. `-f geojson` acts the same as the `.geoJson` method above.